rafael-santiago/tulip/doc/MANUAL.md

 I think it is enough.
 With the presented samples you can easily master the ``Tulip`` if you really want to.

+### Splitting your transcriptions into separated files

+Sometimes, depending on how tidy you are a best practice would be to split your song transcription into files.
+``Tulip`` implements a statement in order to import external code into the current processed code.
+By doing it you are able to assemble the whole song transcription, virtually.

+The way of doing it is by using the tag ``.append``:

+    .append{"intro.tlp"}
+    .append{"verses.tlp"}
+    .append{"solo.tlp"}
+    .append{"outro.tlp"}
+    .append{"ending.tlp"}

+I think every detail about the DSL syntax was covered.

 Now you need to know how to process the code written in ``Tulip``'s Language in order to produce your tabs.

 Keep reading...